Skip to content

 Because if you don't name it, it owns you.

-And it's why we help MedTech teams define cybersecurity requirements, threat model, and assemble FDA-ready cybersecurity evidence for premarket submissions and postmarket plans, so they're not stuck doing it under a clock.
+It is why we help MedTech teams define cybersecurity requirements, threat model, and assemble FDA-ready cybersecurity evidence for premarket submissions and postmarket plans, so they're not stuck doing it under a clock.

 I love what we're building.
 Medical devices aren't "tech products."
 They're what someone's mom, dad, kid, or spouse is depending on.